Inside SCOPE—our eyes on COP26

 Behind the UK’s industrial revolutions and energy is our physical geography.
 It has defined economic geography for decades.
 The UK has set its sights on a hydrogen economy—but the strategy doesn’t our geography and resources: Best places to produce hydrogen?
 Look at a topographic map.

 Climate change is intrinsically linked to biodiversity.
-By looking after and restoring biodiversity, habitats can provide important ecosystem service functions to help stabilise the climate.
-Beneath every new development is nature we need to protect.
+By looking after and restoring biodiversity, habitats can provide important ecosystem service functions to help stabilize the climate.

 Visit our dedicated Spotlight page for more.